 If we’re stressed or tired, our natural defences are low and that can cause flare-ups.
-This is because the hormones affected by stress can cause skin to slow down.
-Over time your skin’s natural barrier won’t do its job properly and can become sensitive.
+This is because the hormones affected by stress can cause the skin to slow down.
+Over time, your skin’s natural barrier won’t do its job properly and can become sensitive.

 Fluctuating hormones around a women’s menstrual cycle commonly cause monthly breakouts and make skin more sensitive.
 Taking a Vitamin B-6 supplement around this time can help regulate hormonal imbalances.

 However, it may be that your hormones are thrown out of balance by something else.
 For example, stress, the pill or an underlying health issue.
 If you think that your hormones are slightly off, it’s worth chatting to your GP.